emdann/sc_target_evidence/DATA_INFO.md

 Single-cell evidence outputs:

-- [on server] **disease_target_evidence.all.csv** - merged table of target-disease pairs with clinical status from OpenTargets, genetic evidence from OpenTargets and single-cell evidence from DE analysis, for all tested diseases.
+- **suppl_table_disease_target_evidence.csv** - merged table of target-disease pairs with clinical status from OpenTargets, genetic evidence from OpenTargets and single-cell evidence from DE analysis, for all tested diseases.